mathieu-benoit/labspace-dhi-trivy-python-postgres/.labspace/09-harden-image.md

       packages        │ 44 (-57)                                                             │ 101
 ```

-## Exec not possible into the new hardened image
+## Exec not possible from the hardened Python container

 Open the Docker Desktop GUI.